CIS-SoftwareDesign-S21/pro-02-betterjukebot-davis-robb-chen-chen/README.md

 ### Project Proposal:
 Description:

 Discord is a messaging platform designed for building communities that has become increasingly popular amongst students, gamers, and cohorts.
 Our concept is to design a music player bot, the Best JukeBot, that can function inside any Discord server.
-This bot will enable users to listen to music pulled from multiple APIs like Spotify, Apple Music, SoundCloud and YouTube.
+This bot will enable users to listen to music pulled from multiple APIs like SoundCloud, YouTube, Bandcamp, Apple Podcasts, Google Podcasts, and Vimeo.
 It will have the basic functionality of a music player: playing, pausing, stopping, repeating, and seeking features.
 It will also have additional features like a simple interface using PyGui to put the bot online and offline, and post song lyrics and memes.

 Project Relevance: